Global Existence and Diffusive Limits for a Class of Nonlocal Reaction-Diffusion Systems: Examples and Numerical Simulations

 \subsection{Numerical Convergence of Solutions of NRDEs to RDEs}

 In this section, we numerically illustrate Theorem \ref{DiffLimit}.
 First we need to construct a sequence of solutions of $(\ref{eq:6.2})$ with nonlocal diffusion and reaction terms.
 We use the same discretization with same initial conditions.
-Then, we use $(\ref{eq:2.17})$ in such a way that if $j \to \infty$, the solutions of $(\ref{eq:6.2})$ converge to the solutions of $(\ref{eq:6.1})$. \\

-We employ this idea into the MATLAB code of our nonlocal Gray-Scott model.
+Then, we use $(\ref{eq:2.17})$ in such a way that if $j \to \infty$, the solutions of $(\ref{eq:6.2})$ converge to the solutions of $(\ref{eq:6.1})$.
+We employed this idea into the MATLAB code of our nonlocal Gray-Scott model.
 This gave the following visual approximations, and from these we have listed the numerical agreement in the tabular form.
 Since we have a domain of $5000$ discretized points, we have listed the approximated solutions of the first five of them in the table for different values of $j$.
 We have compared them with the numerical values of solutions of the local system $(\ref{eq:6.1})$.